sammi-turner/Minimal-DWM-Build/README.md

 To change the default keybinds, change the 'config.h' file, recompile dwm, log out, and then log back in.

-## Applying patches

-To apply suckless patches to change the default behaviour of dwm, or to run external scripts, [please see the official docs](https://dwm.suckless.org/patches/) for more information.
+## No clock, calendar or volume control?

+Nah.
+I don't really need them.

+If you want to run external scripts, then you might be better off starting with the [official default build](https://dwm.suckless.org/) and customising with patches from there.